ingra14m/Deformable-3D-Gaussians/README.md

 ## News

+- **[5/24/2024]** An optimized version [Light-Deformable-Gaussian](https://github.com/ingra14m/Lightweight-Deformable-GS) has been released.
+It offers 50% reduced storage, 200% increased FPS, and no decrease in rendering metrics.
 - **[2/27/2024]** Deformable-GS is accepted by CVPR 2024.
 Our another work, [SC-GS](https://yihua7.github.io/SC-GS-web/) (with higher quality, less points and faster FPS than vanilla 3D-GS), is also accepted.
 See you in Seattle.
 - **[11/16/2023]** Full code and real-time viewer released.
 - **[11/4/2023]** update the computation of LPIPS in metrics.py.
 Previously, the `lpipsPyTorch` was unable to execute on CUDA, prompting us to switch to the `lpips` library (~20x faster).